initOS/MantisBT-Dashboard/README.md

 ------------

 1. Download the files and place the folder `Dashboard` in the directory `plugins/` of your Mantis installation.
-2. With administrator privileges, go to the page "*Manage*" / "*Manage Plugins*"
+2. With administrator privileges, go to the page *"Manage"* / *"Manage Plugins"*
-3. In the list "*Available Plugins*", you should see "*Dashboard 0.4.3*": click the install link for the plugin.
+3. In the list *"Available Plugins"*, you should see *"Dashboard 0.4.3"*: click the install link for the plugin.

 Configuration
 --------------